maximum-software/pdf-forms-for-contact-form-7/readme.txt

 == Description ==

 This plugin gives WordPress Admin Panel users the ability to add PDF attachments to email messages of Contact Form 7.

 If the PDF attachment has a PDF form, the plugin allows users to add fields onto the CF7 form that are mapped to fields in the PDF form.

 When a website visitor submits the CF7 form, the form in the PDF file is filled with CF7 form information and the resulting PDF file is attached to the CF7 email message.

-External web API (https://pdf.ninja) is used for filling PDF forms (free usage has limitations).
+An external web API (https://pdf.ninja) is used for filling PDF forms (free usage has limitations).
+An Enterprise Extension, which enables performing all PDF operations locally on the web server (no external web API), is available upon request.

 == Installation ==